 Located on Puławska 2.
 One will find here over 70 shops, cafes and restaurants.
 More: www.placunii.pl

 Duck into Arkadia Shopping Mall (al. Jana Pawła II 82) for one-stop shopping and far too many ways to max out your credit card.
 More: www.arkadia.com.pl

 A million visitors a month hit stylish Złote Tarasy (ul.
 Złota 59).
 To find the perfect souvenir, drop in to Chopin Luxury, which sells the world's only luxury potato vodka, and Apart Jewellers, which sells intricate, original amber settings in white gold.
 More: www.zlotetarasy.pl

 Located on Grzybowska 79.
 With an area of over 3,000 meters, nearly 1,000 exhibits and 1,500 photographs and films, the museum is one of the most visited places in Warsaw.
 Opened on the 60th anniversary of the outbreak of fighting in the city, it is a tribute to those who fought and died for a free Poland and its capital.
 More: www.1944.pl

 Adress: Rynek Starego Miasta 28-42.
 More: www.muzeumwarszawy.pl

-located on Pańska 3.
-Fans of modern art find Museum of Modern Art in Warsaw just 10 minutes walking distance from Polonia Palace Hotel.
+Located in its temporary pavilion by the Vistula river.
+Fans of modern art find Museum of Modern Art in Warsaw just 10 minutes ride from Polonia Palace Hotel.
 The collection already contains over 200 works of art by Polish and foreign artists.
-More: www.artmuseum.pl
+More: www.artmuseum.pl/pl/muzeum

 Caricature Museum (Muzeum Karykatura), ul.
 Kozia 11.
 It shows the best artists of Polish caricature from the 18th century to present day; take note that the exhibitions have English explanations.
 More information: www.muzeumkarykatury.pl